 Partnerships are at the core of ARC’s thinking and practice.
 Our counterparts do accountability work in Bangladesh, Colombia, Guatemala, India, Malawi, Mexico, Nigeria, the Philippines, Uganda, and many other countries.
 They work on health, education, water, budget transparency, gender and racial equity, rural development, governance, anti-corruption, and peace-building, among other issues.

-We work with our partners to translate this grounded knowledge and experience into propositions that can contribute to global research agendas and drive transparent, participatory, and accountable.
+We work with our partners to translate this grounded knowledge and experience into propositions that can contribute to global research agendas and drive transparent, participatory, and accountable governance.

 Action for Empowerment and Accountability (A4EA)